 What is Internet Speed?

 Download speeds reflect how quickly you, as a user, can access things online or "download" that data to your device.
 Faster download speeds mean websites will load faster, and the quality will be higher when watching television on streaming services like Netflix.
+Fast internet speed here ensures a better browsing and viewing experience.

 Upload speeds, on the other hand, refer to how quickly you put things onto the Internet.
 How quickly a PDF is attached to your email is determined by your upload speed, as is how crisp and clear your Zoom call is when holding a meeting.

-How Much Internet Do I Need?
+How Much Internet Do I Need to Work From Home?

 The good news is that your current Internet plan will, most likely, allow you to do all the work you need from home.
 In 2015, the FCC defined high-speed broadband as any plan offering speeds at 25 Mbps download and 3 Mbps upload, a baseline they’ve set out to establish and make accessible to every American.
 And while this, unfortunately, isn’t happening yet, and some Americans don’t have Internet in the home, most Americans have an Internet plan that allows them to meet this target.